Bayesian Knockoff Filter: Numerical Experiments

-As $p$ and $v$ vary, the performances of the BKF, model-$\textbf{X}$ knockoff and 2 multi-knockoffs are exhibited in Figure \ref{fig:p100fdr}, where we omit the plots of FDR as all methods can control the FDR under $\alpha=0.1$.
-For all three methods, power incurs slight loss when the number of features ($p$) is large.
+As $p$ and $v$ vary, the performances of the BKF, model-$\textbf{X}$ knockoff and 2 multi-knockoffs are exhibited in Figures \ref{fig:p100fdr} and \ref{fig:decay_p100fdr}.
+Generally speaking, all methods can control the FDR under $\alpha=0.1$.
+For all three methods, there is slight power loss when the number of features ($p$) is large.
 However, there exist substantial differences in their ability to detect false $H_{0j}$ when $v$ decreases.
-As discussed in Section \ref{KF}, the selection procedure of model-$\textbf{X}$ knockoff forces $|\hat{\mathcal{S}}|$ to be zero or not smaller than $\lfloor1/\alpha\rfloor$ if nonzero.
+As discussed in Section \ref{KF}, the selection procedure of the model-$\textbf{X}$ knockoff forces $|\hat{\mathcal{S}}|$ to be zero or not smaller than $\lfloor1/\alpha\rfloor$ if nonzero.
 This can be reflected by the phenomenon that it possesses comparable power only when $v$ is larger than $\lfloor1/\alpha\rfloor=10$.
 Although the 2 multi-knockoffs method improves the power when $v$ is between $5$ and $10$, it still suffers from power loss for extremely small $v$.
 The improvement in power is achieved at the sacrifice of the ability to detect false $H_{0j}$ when the true $\mathcal{H}_1$ is large.
-In addition, the performance would deteriorate if features are correlated.
+In addition, the performance deteriorates when features are correlated.
 In contrast, BKF maintains its power above 80\% for all values of $v$ and both covariance structures of features, indicating that it is not susceptible to power loss caused by the small size of $\mathcal{H}_1$ as well as dependency among features.